 If your injuries are substantial, you almost always need an attorney to help.
 Suppose your personal injury claim was getting checked out at the hospital.
 Or an urgent care clinic with no follow-up treatment required; you may not need a lawyer.

-Suppose the claim involves a drunk driver or driver on drugs.
+Suppose the claim involves a drunk driver or a driver on drugs.
 Hiring an attorney may be the best approach to maximize your damages.
-Attorneys dealing with car accident injury claims daily to know the value of cases.
+Attorneys who handle car accident injury claims daily understand the value of these cases.
 And work to ensure that you maximize your damages for each case.

-One mistake we see frequently is the victim trying to handle the claim themselves and only looking for an attorney after they have failed negotiations with the company.
-In the meantime, actions they have taken or failed to take hurt the value of their claim.
+One mistake we frequently see is the victim attempting to handle the claim themselves and only seeking an attorney after they have failed in negotiations with the company.
+In the meantime, the actions they have taken or failed to take hurt the value of their claim.

 Attorneys have the advantage of being able to file a lawsuit.
 When they believe that the settlement offers are not reasonable.
 Allowing a Houston jury to decide damages is an option with a personal injury law firm in Houston.